Calculate homicide arrest rates

 This tool calculates a new field based on an equation that you create.
 You'll run this tool six times, once for each of the demographic fields.
 Each time you run the tool, you'll use an equation that multiplies one of the demographic fields by the population field.

-- Enter the following parameters:
+- In the Calculate Field tool, enter the following parameters:

 - For Input Table, choose Homicide Area Data.